Cumulative stats (All positions)

-Patricia made the move from Amherst to Syracuse in order to coach on a D-1 team and he turned down a full time offer to coach the offensive line at St. Lawrence in order to take the graduate assistant position at Syracuse from 2001-2003.
-Syracuse is where he made the numerous connections in order to coach with the New England Patriots in the NFL.
+Patricia moved from Amherst to Syracuse in order to coach on a D-1 team as the graduate assistant coach at the school from 2001-2003.
+While there, he made the numerous connections in order to coach with the New England Patriots in the NFL.

 Coaching in the NFL

 Patricia has spent his entire 14-year NFL coaching career with the New England Patriots.
 In 2004 he was hired as a coaching assistant.
 His NFL career was an immediate success with the win of Super Bowl XXXIX, the Patriots third title in four seasons.
 In 2005 Patricia aided Dante Scarnecchia as the assistant offensive line coach in a season where the running back group overcame injuries and ran 1,388 yards in 395 carries.
 In 2006 he flipped to defense, and for the next five years he coached the team’s linebackers.